-- Dartmoor National Park's Village Halls require a system wide funding approach that includes consistent grants/investment including capital funds to remain sustainable in the long term. - Halls in Dartmoor National Park also require additional capacity in a funded infrastructure support service, as current capacity within DCT is unable to meet the demand for training in grant applications, fundraising, diversifying income streams and marketing their halls in a digital age.
+- East Devon's Village Halls require a system wide funding approach that includes consistent grants/investment including capital funds to remain sustainable in the long term. - Halls in East Devon also require additional capacity in a funded infrastructure support service, as current capacity within DCT is unable to meet the demand for training in grant applications, fundraising, diversifying income streams and marketing their halls in a digital age.

-54% of Dartmoor National Park's Village Halls earn more than half of their income from hall bookings.
+67% of East Devon's Village Halls earn more than half of their income from hall bookings.
 Other income sources include fundraising events, donations, grants, and in some cases solar feed in tariffs.

-64% of Village Halls in Dartmoor National Park charge less than £15 an hour to hire their Hall.
+61% of Village Halls in East Devon charge less than £15 an hour to hire their Hall.

-69% of Village Halls in Dartmoor National Park are booked for less than 50% of the time despite hall committees being keen to take on more bookings.
-This demonstrates that hall committees need help to promote their offer more widely as the halls have significant potential to host place-based services in rural communities, perhaps attracting bookings from outside their immediate locality.
-You can see booking levels in the chart below:
+57% of Village Halls in East Devon are booked for less than 50% of the time despite hall committees being keen to take on more bookings.
+This demonstrates that hall committees need help to promote their offer more widely as the halls have significant potential to host placebased services in rural communities, perhaps attracting bookings from outside their immediate locality.

-(Percentage that the hall is booked.
-Please note: the percent of visuals have been rounded to the nearest whole number to increase clarity)
+(Please note: the percent of visuals have been rounded to the nearest whole number to increase clarity)

-36% of Dartmoor National Park's Village Halls are less busy than they were pre-Covid (see pie chart below).
-In some cases, behaviours changed over the Covid-19 period, and some halls found that groups folded as the organiser decided they didn't want to carry on.
+46% of East Devon's Village Halls are less busy than they were pre-Covid.
+In some cases, behaviours changed over the Covid-19 period, and some halls found that groups folded as the organiser decided they didn't want to carry on or sometimes groups restarted, but the local enthusiasm had waned during the period of inactivity.
 There have also been problems with recruitment and retention of volunteers.

-(Hall use compared to pre-Covid.
-Please note: the percent of visuals have been rounded to the nearest whole number to increase clarity)
+(Please note: the percent of visuals have been rounded to the nearest whole number to increase clarity)

-28% of Dartmoor National Park's halls rely on local community fundraising events for more than half of their income.
+5% of East Devon's halls rely on local community fundraising events for more than half of their income.
 This shows real community support for their halls both in running these events but also in attending them to support their halls financial health.

-81% of Dartmoor National Park's Village Halls rely on grants for over half of their income.
+39% of East Devon's Village Halls rely on grants for over half of their income.
+This figure is low because there is no consistent Government funding.
 Halls may successfully apply for funding (if they fit the funder's criteria) but to be successful they need volunteers with the right skill set and capacity to research and correctly complete the necessary applications.
 Halls in areas with increased social capital, with an energised, skilled committee, are much more likely to apply for grant funding than a hall committee that is struggling simply to manage the day-to-day administration of their community asset.